Codpiece

 A codpiece (from Middle English cod 'scrotum') is a triangular piece that attached to the front of men's hose, covering the fly.
 It may be held in place by ties or buttons.
-It was an important fashion item of European clothing during the 15th–16th centuries.
+It was an important fashion item of European clothing during the 15th–16th centuries, in the 16th century becoming a firm upwards-pointing projection based on a stiff material such as boiled leather, or in plate armour, steel.

 In the modern era, similar clothing pieces are worn in the leather subculture, and in performance costumes, such as for rock and metal musicians.
 A similar device with rigid construction, an athletic cup, is used as protective gear for male athletes.

 In European fashion

 From the ancient world there are extant depictions of articles of clothing designed to cover just the male genitalia; for example, archaeological recovery at Minoan Knossos on Crete has yielded figurines, some of whom wear only a garment covering the male genitalia.
 However, the codpiece, per se, appeared in everyday European fashion for men only many centuries later, associated with hose and trousers.

 In 14th century European fashions, men's hose were two separate legs worn over linen drawers, leaving a man's genitals covered only by a layer of the linen drawers.
 As the century wore on and men's hemline fashion rose, the hose became longer and joined at the centre back, there rising to the waist, but remaining open at the centre front.
 Further shortening of the cote or doublet fashion resulted in more prominence of the genitals; this area would then be covered with a triangular material called a codpiece.
 Most of what is known about the cut, fit, and materials used for Renaissance codpieces is through portraits, clothing inventories, receipts for payments and tailor cutting guides.